 COMMUNICATIONS, PUBLICITY, BRANDING AND CREDITING

-Hull City of Culture and the Foundation agree to work together in raising wider public profile of the activity covered under the Agreement
+Hull City of Culture and the Foundation agree to work together in raising wider public profile of the activity covered under the Agreement.

-It is envisaged that the Foundation will lead and coordinate the communications strategy and that City of Culture and the Foundation will collaborate on all aspects including any media activity and public facing campaign which is to be mutually agreed between the parties in writing in advance
+It is envisaged that the Foundation will lead and coordinate the communications strategy and that Hull City of Culture and the Foundation will collaborate on all aspects including any media activity and public facing campaign which is to be mutually agreed between the parties in writing in advance.

 All Hull City of Culture communications material regarding the project, including any print/press releases/digital coverage of the NMB weekend/residencies or Minute of Listening must follow the crediting guidelines attached in Schedule 4 and be signed off by a representative of the Foundation (Liam McMahon, Communications Manager).

-All the Foundation’s communications material regarding the project must be signed off by a representative of Hull City of Culture [insert name and title].
+All the Foundation’s communications material regarding the project must be signed off by a representative of Hull City of Culture to be nominated by Hull City of Culture.

-The logos set out in Schedule 4 to this Agreement (which may be updated from time to time) should be used by Hull City of Culture in all communications about the NMB programme.
+The logos set out in Schedule 4 to this Agreement (which may be updated from time to time) should, where reasonably practicable, be used by Hull City of Culture in all communications about the NMB programme.

 8.6 The following statement should be used in all communications about New Music Biennial and Residency programme: